Complete Guide to an Online Environmental Science Degree

 It's important to consider accreditation when selecting an environmental science degree program.
 Schools that have been accredited by an accrediting agency have been carefully evaluated and vetted for their ability to provide students with a high-quality education that will be respected by institutions and employers.
 The US Department of Education offers a current list of accredited institutions and agencies.
 Read More

-Overview of Available Online Environmental Science Degrees
+Comprehensive List of Accredited Online Schools - Environmental Science Degrees (108)

 Environmental science degrees are available at the associate, bachelor's, master's, doctorate, and certificate level in both traditional and distance learning settings.
 The education level you'll need in environmental science will largely depend on the career you plan to pursue after graduating.
 Associate degree programs in environmental science concentrate on basic forestry, resources, and energy conservation.
 They take approximately two years to earn and are primarily used as a prerequisite for a bachelor's degree.